md11235/cl-csv2vcf/README.md

 csv2vcf
 =======

-convert contacts info recorded in CSV file to VCard file.
+A Common Lisp program which converts contacts info recorded in CSV file to VCard file.

 Currently only Simplified Chinese Names are supported.